FollyBeachBaptist/follybeachbaptist.org/_pages/calendar.md

  **9:45 am** Sunday School
   **11:00 am** Worship Service
 **New Sermon Series**
 "That You May Know", a study of 1John Begins

+**2:00 pm** Memorial Service For Bethany Sturgeon

 **5:00 pm Student Ministry**